-Most of the 28 patient Care Quality Commission comment cards we received were positive about the service experienced.
+Most of the 21 patient Care Quality Commission comment cards we received were positive about the service experienced.
 Patients said they felt the practice offered an excellent service and staff were helpful, caring and treated them with dignity and respect.
 Comment cards highlighted that staff responded compassionately when they needed help and provided support when required.

-We spoke with 11 patients including two members of the Patient Participation Group.
+We spoke with 11 patients including four members of the Patient Participation Group.
 They also told us they were satisfied with the care provided by the practice and said their dignity and privacy was respected.

-Results from the national GP patient survey showed patients felt they were treated with compassion, dignity and respect.
+Results from the national GP patient survey showed patients felt they were treated with compassion, dignity and respect; however the results were generally below average when compared to local and national averages.
 For example:

-- 91% said the GP was good at listening to them (Clinical Commissioning Group (CCG) average of 86%; national average of 89%). - 94% said the GP gave them enough time (CCG average 83%, national average 87%). - 95% said they had confidence and trust in the last GP they saw (CCG average 93%, national average 95%). - 89% said the last GP they spoke to was good at treating them with care and concern (CCG average 81%, national average 85%). - 93% said the last nurse they spoke to was good at treating them with care and concern (CCG average 90%, national average 91%). - 96% said they found the receptionists at the practice helpful (CCG average 87%, national average 87%).
+- 78% said the GP was good at listening to them (Clinical Commissioning Group (CCG) average of 86%; national average of 89%). - 79% said the GP gave them enough time (CCG average 83%, national average 87%). - 97% said they had confidence and trust in the last GP they saw (CCG average 93%, national average 95%). - 79% said the last GP they spoke to was good at treating them with care and concern (CCG average 81%, national average 85%). - 80% said the last nurse they spoke to was good at treating them with care and concern (CCG average 90%, national average 91%).

+• 75% said they found the receptionists at the practice helpful (CCG average 87%, national average 87%).